Golem (2019 video game)

-Golem is a video game developed by Highwire Games for the PlayStation 4 video game console, specifically for the PlayStation VR virtual reality headset.
+Golem is a video game developed by Highwire Games and published by Perp Games for the PlayStation 4 video game console, specifically for the PlayStation VR virtual reality headset.
 It was released on November 15, 2019.

 Development

 Golem is the debut game from independent studio Highwire Games.
 Based in Seattle, the studio was founded in 2015 by former Bungie employees Martin O'Donnell and Jaime Griesemer, alongside Jared Noftle, co-founder of Airtight Games.
 Vic Deleon, another former Bungie employee, left 343 Industries to join the development team as world art director and Travis Brady of Valve joined as character art director.

 Golem was developed for the PlayStation 4 and makes use of the PlayStation VR virtual reality headset.
 The game was developed using Unreal Engine 4.
 Highwire approached Epic Games' Seattle-based studio for assistance on developing the virtual reality game.

 O'Donnell, who serves as the game's composer, launched a Kickstarter campaign to crowdfund a "musical prequel" to Golem, titled Echoes of the First Dreamer.